Short-term car insurance in California

 Rental car insurance

 If you plan to rent a car, you might consider purchasing additional rental car insurance.
 These are issued by the rental agency and only last for as long as you have the vehicle.
-While your standard policy may extend coverage to a rental vehicle, it may not have all the necessary coverages or high enough limits to provide the financial protection you require.
-Rental car insurance is designed to provide additional liability, comprehensive, collision or personal effects coverage.
+While a standard auto policy may extend coverage to a rental vehicle, it may not have all the necessary coverages or high enough limits to provide the financial protection you require.
+Rental car insurance provides additional liability, comprehensive, collision or personal effects coverage.
 Speak with your existing car insurance company to learn which situations might warrant getting temporary insurance for a rental car to round out your financial protection.

 Short-term insurance for stored vehicles

 Some car insurance companies offer short-term auto insurance solutions for stored vehicles.
-If your car is not being used for more than one month, you may be able to drop your liability, collision and medical payments insurance, and keep comprehensive insurance only.
-This may help lower your rate because your overall level of financial protection has been reduced.
+If your car is not being used for more than one month, you may be able to drop your liability, collision and medical payments insurance, but maintain comprehensive insurance only.
+This may lower your rate because your overall level of financial protection has been reduced.
 However, there may be restrictions, such as where your car is kept during the storage period and who has access to it.

 Rideshare insurance